abdalmoniem/AVR4L/README.md

 ### Linux:
 1. Make sure `Java JDK / JRE v1.8` is installed on your computer.
 	1. How to install: [https://java.com/en/download/help/linux_x64_install.xml](https://java.com/en/download/help/linux_x64_install.xml)
+	2. Set `JAVA_HOME` environment variable, by doing the following:
+		1. Depending on where you installed your Java, you will need to provide the full path.
+			For this example, I installed Oracle JDK 8 in the `/usr/lib/jvm/java-8-oracle` directory.
+		2. Open the file `/etc/environment` and scroll to the end of the file and enter the following:

+			`JAVA_HOME=/usr/lib/jvm/java-8-oracle`
+		3. Save and source the file by doing:

+			`. /etc/environment` or `source /etc/environment`
 2. Clone/download this folder to your computer.
 3. cd into the `Binaries/Linux` directory.
 4. run `sudo -E ./install.sh` within this folder.